nrwl/nx-react-workshop/docs/lab8/LAB.md

 ###### ⏰ &nbsp;Estimated time: 15-20 minutes

 Now that we have a proper API, we can remove the `fake-api` created earlier and make proper HTTP requests.
-We'll also look at how the Nrwl NestJS generators created a helpful proxy configuration for us.
+We'll also look at how the Nrwl Express generators created a helpful proxy configuration for us.

 ## 📚 Learning outcomes: